 1. Measuring the User Experience: The HEART Framework

-Google’s HEART framework helps teams measure how users interact with a product on both emotional and functional levels.
-It includes five focus areas:
+Google's HEART framework helps teams measure how users interact with a product on both emotional and functional levels.
+Five focus areas.

 Happiness